Euler-type approximation for the invariant measure: An abstract framework: Examples with global contraction conditions

-This condition combines drift and jump effects in the model to create the contraction. \begin{remark} Let us note that $\mathcal{X}^2_{s,t}$ stands for the approximation of the continuous process $\mathcal{X}^1_{s,t}$ but is different from the Euler scheme.
+\begin{remark} Let us note that $\mathcal{X}^2_{s,t}$ stands for the approximation of the continuous process $\mathcal{X}^1_{s,t}$ but is different from the Euler scheme.
 Indeed, the coefficient of the driving Poisson measure depends on $\mathcal{X}^2_{s,u-}(X^2)$, not on $X_2$.
-This plays a crucial role in the analysis below, in particular for the term~\eqref{eq:third}.
+This plays a crucial role in the analysis below, precisely for the term named $I_3(s,t)$ in the proof of Theorem~\ref{thm_neurW1}.
 Nonetheless, the process $\mathcal{X}^2_{s,t}(X^2)$ can be sampled exactly, as a piecewise deterministic Markov process. \end{remark}

 From the Lipschitz condition~\ref{Lip_neuron}, there exists a constant $K>0 $ (which depends on $b(0)$) such that $|b(x)|\leq K (1+|x|) $.
 We define the following maps for $\mu=\mathcal{L}(X)\in \mathcal{P}_2(\mathbb{R}_+) $